Tihamer54/MIM/README.md

       Don't be boring.  +1 is ok, but not too often. +7 is boring pretty quick.
       Cubes and cube roots are cooler than squares, square are cooler than unlike multiplication, multiplication is cooler than addition.
 TODO: Find a representation that handles all three of the above types (and more).
-      I.e. look a n-fold splits from 0 to length n, exhaustively do functions and relations between each group (n X n).
+      I.e. look at n-fold splits from 0 to length n, exhaustively do functions and relations between each group (n X n).

 There is lots of exploratory code in other areas in this project, but the important classes are MainRunner and TimeLord.